Fadl-Matar/ActiveMotion-Orthanc/README.md

 These components communicate via APIs and protocols (such as DICOMweb), ensuring interoperability and easy deployment.

+For the sake of this deployment we will we doing it via `localhost`

 ## Deployment Guide

 ### Step 1: Orthanc Setup